YoussefKababe/teach4morocco.github.com/README.md

 	Or any others.

 - When hover over links, show the other color, either green or red.
--Center anything.
+- Center anything.
 Keep lists responsive.